-Passenger transport in Australia is changing with population growth and developments in public transport and city planning.
-Consumer preferences and new vehicle technologies are also playing a role in these trends and will continue to do so.

-In Australia's metropolitan centres, total travel has increased vastly over time, reflecting the significant underlying population growth in capital cities.
+Passenger transport in Australia is changing with population growth anddevelopments in public transport and city planning.
+Consumer preferences and new vehicle technologies are also playing arole in these trendsand will continue to do so.In Australia's metropolitan centres,total travel has increased vastly over time, reflecting the significant underlying population growth in capital cities.
 Australia's major cities continue to sprawl outwards leading to longer average trip times.
-This has resulted in a major increase in the total annual transport task in vehicle kilometers travelled (vkt).

-The servicing of this passenger transport task is dominated by private motor vehicles, which account for around 90 per cent of the motorised vkm task within our capital cities.
+This has resulted in a major increase in the total annual transport task in passenger-kilometres (pkms).
+The servicing of this passenger transport task is dominated by private motor vehicles, which account for around 90 per cent of the motorised pkm task within our capital cities.
 Over the last decade or so, however, there has been a rise in passenger numbers across many Australian urban public transport systems, particularly as a result of expansions to transport infrastructure and services.
-In terms of passenger vehicles, consumer preferences and utility remains the strong driver of private transport trends.
+In terms of passenger vehicles, consumer preferences and utility remain the strong driver of private transport trends.

+AUSTRALIAN CONSUMERS

-AUSTRALIAN CONSUMERS CONTINUE TO HAVE A VERY STRONG PREFERENCE FOR SPORTS UTILITY VEHICLES (SUVS), WHICH ACCOUNT FOR AROUND 40% OF TOTAL NEW PASSENGER VEHICLE SALES
+CONTINUE TO HAVE A VERY

+STRONG PREFERENCE FOR SPORTS

+UTILITY VEHICLES (SUVS), WHICH

+ACCOUNT FOR AROUND 40% OF

+TOTAL NEW PASSENGER VEHICLE

+SALES

-There also continues to be steady growth in sales of new diesel passenger vehicles, albeit off a low base.
+There also continues to be steadygrowth in sales of new diesel passenger vehicles, albeit off a low base..